logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 * Only ‘active clients’ are reported.
 A Client is defined as ‘active’ and in scope for inclusion in this report if they are aged between 12-24 and had one or more Service Contacts recorded in the period.
-The episode must have a 'Principal Focus of Treatment'.
-  Plan' flagged as 'Child and youth-specific mental health services'.
+The episode must have a 'Principal Focus of Treatment Plan' flagged as 'Child and youth-specific mental health services'.
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.
 * Population is calculated from Estimated Regional Population figures for people aged 12-24.